nds-shlab/nds-shlab.github.io/_pages/profiles.md

 - Zhisheng Ye (Intern from 2022 to 2024, Peking University)
 - Diandian Gu (Intern in 2023, Peking University)
-- B. Wu (Intern in 2024, Peking University)
+- Bingyang Wu (Intern in 2024, Peking University)